Modularium/Agent-NN/integrations/flowise-agentnn/README.md

 # Flowise AgentNN Component

-A simple Flowise component that sends user prompts to the Agent-NN dispatcher.
+A Flowise component that forwards input to the Agent-NN API gateway.
-After running `npm install` you can build the script with `npx tsc`.
+Run `npm install` and then `npx tsc` to compile the script.
-Upload the generated `dist/AgentNN.js` through the Flowise UI and set the `endpoint` parameter during registration.
+Upload the generated `dist/AgentNN.js` through the Flowise UI and configure the `endpoint` of your Agent-NN instance.
+Optional parameters allow you to change `taskType`, set the HTTP `method`, provide custom headers and adjust the request timeout.